The Best Time To Retire May Be Under A Democratic President Like Biden

 More Financial Relief For Everyone

-Under Joe Biden, there will be higher taxes and more regulation to try and help the middle class and poor.
+Under Joe Biden, may be higher taxes and more regulation to try and help the middle class and poor.
 For most of Joe Biden's life, he was not a deca-millionaire.
 Dr. Jill Biden is also an educator who doesn't make much money.

 Therefore, it is only natural to want to take things easier under Biden's Presidency.
 The essence of the Presidency has changed.
 And no, Joe Biden isn't a Socialist.
 He is a Moderate.